showmic09/user-school-2022/docs/materials/software/part2-ex2-prepackaged.md

 		tar -xzf hmmer-build.tar.gz

-1. We're going to use the same `$(pwd)` trick from the installation in order to tell the computer how to find HMMER.
+1. We're going to use the same `$PWD` trick from the installation in order to tell the computer how to find HMMER.
 We will do this by setting the `PATH` environment variable, to include the directory where HMMER is installed:

 		:::bash
 		export PATH=$PWD/hmmer-build/bin:$PATH